chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 ### Import Wallet & Node Private Keys

-In order to prove that we own the wallet and the node, we need to add our prive keys into the node's keystore.
+In order to prove that we own the wallet and the node, you need to add your private keys into the node's keystore.

 :::info Request